FAQ

 If you’ve set up your repository within the LLNL organization, you don’t need to take any action; it will automatically appear after the next data update.

-• Alternatively, you can submit a pull request updating the input_lists.json file with your organization and/or repository names.
+• Alternatively, if you do not wish to transfer your repo, you can instead submit a pull request updating the input_lists.json file with your organization and/or repository names.
 List your organization under the "orgs" line only if you intend for all of its repositories to be included in the catalog (e.g., glvis); otherwise, list only the repository under the "repos" line within the context of your organization (e.g., hpc/spindle).

-• If your repo is part of the RADIUSS project, be sure to add it to that repo’s contributor-ci.yaml file.
+• If your repo is part of the RADIUSS project, be sure to add it to that website’s contributor-ci.yaml file.

 Now that your project is on GitHub, make sure users and contributors can find it!
 There are several ways to do this.
 Contact open-source@llnl.gov if you need help.